 The following table provides information about each selling shareholder listing how many shares of our common stock they own on the date of this prospectus, how many shares are offered for sale by this prospectus, and the number and percentage of outstanding shares each selling shareholder will own after the offering assuming all shares covered by this prospectus are sold.
-All selling shareholders purchased the securities being registered in private placements where Aspen Group agreed to register the shares of common stock and the shares of common stock underlying warrants.
-Three of our directors were investors, and we are only registering the securities purchased in the private placements and not other shares they own.
+Except for Alpha Capital, all selling shareholders purchased the securities being registered in private placements where Aspen Group agreed to register the shares of common stock underlying warrants.
+See Related Person Transactions below.
 Except as disclosed in this prospectus, none of the selling shareholders have had any position, office, or material relationship with us or our affiliates within the past three years.
 The information concerning beneficial ownership has been taken from our stock transfer records and information provided by the selling shareholders.
 Information concerning the selling shareholders may change from time to time, and any changed information will be set forth if and when required in prospectus supplements or other appropriate forms permitted to be used by the SEC.